virtualzone/tubewarder/docs/Installation.md

 ```

 # Bootstrap configuration
 While most of the configuration is handily done using Tubewarder's Web Interface (or the underlying REST APIs), a minimum set of configuration required at the start of Tubewarder is accomplished using a plain configuration file.
-Essentially, the database configuration is done here.
+Essentially, the database and port configuration is done here.

 The bootstrap configuration is located in the file: tubewarder.conf